maikully/tablator/README.md

 ## Features

+- create tabs for guitar and bass, or input a custom tuning
 - compose a line using a virtual keyboard and view up to three of its best tabs
 - import a midi file and view up to three of its best tabs
 - play the midi file out loud